callmekofi/Sainsbury-Data-prep/README.md

 #### Getting started

-The skeleton of a possible solution is provided in `./solution/solution_start.py` You do not have to use this code if you want to approach the problem in a different way.
+The framework of a possible solution is provided in `./solution/solution_start.py` You do not have to use this code if you want to approach the problem in a different way.